 Incisions in the lower eyelids will either run along just beneath the eyelashes and a little out to the side, or the procedure may be performed (where suitable) by an incision on the inside of the lower lids.
 If the fat is removed by the incision inside the eyelid, it is also possible to resurface the lines of the lower eyelid at the same time with laser.

-Visit our Prices page for all costs associated with Breast Reduction in Australia.
+Visit our Prices page for all costs associated with Eyelid Lift in Australia.

 Potential Surgery Risks and Complications vary from patient to patient depending on a range of factors and the extent of surgical work required.
 Regardless of how remote, the potential risks are listed below are possible.
 Your own research is essential especially if you are considering surgery.
 Following pre and post-surgical care and instructions will also reduce your risks.
 See the following potential risks and complications include and not limited to: